VyasRSrinivasan/stock-market-prediction/README.md

 ## Understanding the Output

-**State bins** — The return thresholds that define each state.
+**State bins** — The return thresholds that define each regime.
 For example:
 ```
-bin 0: -0.04998   ← very negative returns land in state 0
+bin 0: -0.04998   ← Capitulation / severe drawdown (bottom quintile)
-bin 1: -0.00833
+bin 1: -0.00833   ← Mild distribution / corrective pressure
-...
+bin 2:  0.00000   ← Consolidation / range-bound session (median)
+bin 3:  0.00833   ← Accumulation / moderate upside
-bin 5:  0.06315   ← very positive returns land in state 4
+bin 5:  0.06315   ← Strong momentum / breakout session (top quintile)
 ```

-**Transition matrix** — The probability of moving from one state (row) to another (column) on the next day.
+**Transition matrix** — The empirical regime-transition probability matrix.
+Each cell T[i][j] is the historical frequency of moving from regime i (row) to regime j (column) on the next trading day.
 Each row sums to 1.0.
 ```
        0      1      2      3      4
 0  0.240  0.140  0.160  0.160  0.300
 1  0.220  0.280  0.200  0.140  0.160
 ...
 ```
-Row 0, column 4 = 0.300 means: after a very bad day, there is a 30% chance the next day is a very good day.
+Row 0, column 4 = 0.300: following a capitulation session, there is a 30% probability of a momentum/breakout day — consistent with a sharp mean-reversion dynamic (e.g. oversold bounce).
+The high T[0][0] = 0.240 simultaneously indicates that drawdown sessions also show meaningful persistence (consecutive down days are nearly as likely as an immediate bounce).

-**Mean return per state** — The average daily return observed in each state historically.
+**Mean return per state** — The average realised daily log-return within each regime, estimated from the full historical sample.
+This is the return the simulation compounds when the model occupies that state.

 **Simulated price path** — A sequence of prices starting from today's closing price, projected forward day by day using random state transitions.